Vietnam.vn - Nền tảng quảng bá Việt Nam

 To expose "predatory magazines", Professor Daniel Baldassarre at the State University of New York (USA) carried out a bold but extremely effective "prank".
 IG.

-Despite the fact that the article was completely substandard in terms of scientific research, the journal accepted it for publication without any peer review process.
-The journal even initially asked Professor Daniel Baldassarre to pay a fee of $1,700 (about 43 million VND).
-However, after negotiation, he was exempted from the fee because the journal expected him to cooperate long-term and pay for subsequent articles.
+Although the article’s content was completely substandard, the journal still accepted it for publication without any peer review process.
+Initially, the journal even asked Professor Daniel Baldassarre to pay a fee of 1,700 USD (about 43 million VND).
+However, after negotiation, he was exempted because the journal expected him to cooperate long-term and pay for subsequent articles.
 Through this, Professor Baldassarre exposed the easy operation of predatory journals, which are willing to publish any article as long as there is money.

 Subtle trick exposes academic problems

-Predatory journals operate by sending out emails inviting researchers to submit papers, promising quick review but demanding high publication fees.
-Most of the papers submitted to these journals do not undergo a rigorous peer-review process.
-Many articles containing false or nonsensical information are published anyway, causing huge financial losses and undermining the reputation of science.
+Predatory journals operate by sending out emails inviting researchers to submit papers, promising speedy review but demanding high publication fees.
+Most of the papers are not subjected to a rigorous peer-review process.
+Many articles containing false or nonsensical information are published, causing huge financial losses and undermining the reputation of science.

 Source: https://danviet.vn/vach-tran-su-that-dang-sau-tap-chi-san-moi-cua-cac-tien-si-giay-202412242317074.htm